 Financial Literacy Awareness Day (FLAD) and Bonanza Carnivals

 Financial concepts are delivered in a fun way through interactive and innovative carnival games

 Financial Literacy Camp (“Camp£ing”)

 It is a play on the word Compounding.
 The camp is a good mix of fun sport activities and financial literacy themed games and workshops.

 SMU is the first university in Singapore that offers financial literacy program to its freshmen through innovative ways such as human foosball.

 Our yearly competition for ITE, Polytechnic and SMU students which challenges them to impart financial literacy through creative ways, such as such as amazing race and infographics.

-“1 Million Dollar Journey” – Download from the Google Play Store and Apple App Store “Smoolah” – In progress
+“SmooLah” and “1 Million Dollar Journey” – Download from the Apple App Store and Google Play Store NOW!

 It utilizes a unique peer-to-peer training model in which selected students from SMU, polytechnic and ITE are trained by SMU faculty members, industry practitioners and government agencies including CPF Board and HDB to be financial literacy trainers.
 Together with the programme team, the financial literacy trainers will conduct interactive workshops and creative initiatives including games, carnivals, camps and competitions.